 Our role is two-fold: to provide essential core support services to our 300 agency members who are key players in the UK’s £16.7bn advertising, media and marketing communications industry; and to act as the industry spokesman.

 Our core services cover a number of advisory services: from commercials production to all aspects of agency management.
-Members also have free access to our legal team; free access to a wealth of online information through our information team; and access to the industry’s media research contracts, including our own TouchPoints.
+Members also have free access to our legal team; free access to a wealth of online information through our insight team; and access to the industry’s media research contracts, including our own TouchPoints.
 We also offer bespoke agency training and qualifications.

 We also run three award schemes.
 The most well known is the IPA Effectiveness Awards which demonstrates how agencies, and their clients, have measured marketing payback.
 This scheme is widely recognised as the most rigorous effectiveness awards scheme in the world.
 We also run schemes to showcase creativity in healthcare (Best of Health Awards) and to highlight online media owner servicing levels (MOAs).